Deploying Workload Identity Manager on Kubernetes using Helm¶

 What's next?¶

 That's it!
-You've configured Firefly and started a Firefly server.
-As Firefly issues certificates, you will see them on the Issuer Certificates dashboard.
+You've configured Workload Identity Manager and started an Workload Identity Manager server.
+As Workload Identity Manager issues certificates, you will see them on the Issuer Certificates dashboard.